Quid Pro Quo

 Potential for Abuse

-Earmarks can become quid pro quo arrangements when they are used as a means for legislators to secure votes or political support.
-This risk is particularly pronounced when earmarks are directed toward projects that benefit specific contributors or political allies.
+Earmarks have the potential to become quid pro quo arrangements when they are used by legislators to secure votes or political support, especially if directed toward projects that benefit specific contributors or political allies.
+While earmarks themselves are not inherently illegal, such practices increase the risk of perceived or actual corruption, particularly when transparency measures are weak or absent.

 Legislative Safeguards